 In 2018, the Maryland Daily Record named Mr. Allman a 2018 Leadership in Law Honoree.
 Leadership in Law recognizes legal professionals in Maryland who have displayed extraordinary dedication to their occupation and communities.
 Honorees are selected by an outside panel of legal and business leaders.
 According to the Daily Record spokesperson, Mr. Allman stood out for his professional achievement, community leadership, and role as a mentor.

-Mr. Allman was selected as a 2016-2017 Maryland Super Lawyer and was a Maryland Rising Star from 2010-2015.
+Mr. Allman was recognized on the 2019 Best Lawyers in America list.
+Best Lawyers' rankings are a leading, unbiased source of legal referrals in the United States.
+He was also recognized as a 2016-2017 Maryland Super Lawyer and was a Maryland Rising Star from 2010-2015.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.

 Mr. Allman has experience handling and trying cases before State and Federal Courts in Maryland and Virginia, U.S. Bankruptcy Court, and handling appeals before the Maryland Court of Special Appeals and Court of Appeals, U.S. District Court for the District of Maryland, and the U.S. Court of Appeals for the Fourth Circuit.
 Mr. Allman also has experience handling broker-dealer arbitrations before the National Association of Securities Dealers, Inc. Mr. Allman has been involved in multi-million dollar commercial litigation disputes, and has tried cases of significant dollar value to a successful completion.